microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aro_terraform.md

   ```

 # Deployment
-There are to sets of resources that will be deployed, first is the Azure RedHat Openshift Container cluster.
+There are two sets of resources that will be deployed, first is the Azure RedHat Openshift Container cluster.
 Second is the Azure Arc Kubernetes resource that will connect the ```aro``` cluster to Azure Arc.

 The deployment of all resources is going to be performed on Azure Cloud Shell.